tweag/cardano-conformance-testing-of-consensus/docs/design.md

 If the property failed and we cannot `extend` the shrink index, we will exit with code `TEST_FAILED`, and produce the minimal test case on stdout.

-When the `CONTINUE_SHRINKING` bit is part of the exit code, the user is encouraged to restart the `runner` with the new shrink index, in order to manually "pump" the shrinker.
+When the `CONTINUE_SHRINKING` bit is set in the exit code, the user can rerun the `runner` with the new shrink index, in order to continuing searching for a smaller counter examples.

 ## Alternatives